Kicking off the outdoor baking season with a boule on the gas grill

 pita

 Pita bread is a simple, unadorned flatbread that dates back to antiquity.
 You simply roll out your favorite non-enriched dough as thin as possible and bake it on a hot stone.
 There is no resting time or other ingredients to prepare, so you can have it in a matter of moments.
-Despite its simplicity pita is one of the tastiest breads we make.
+Despite its simplicity pita is one of the tastiest breads around.
 Perhaps it is all of the surface area and the soft chewy crumb?
-This time of year I bake the pita on a hot baking stone in the oven (without steam), but in the summer I make it on the grill directly on the grate.
+During the winter, this is great on a hot baking stone in the oven (without steam), but in the summer you can do it on the grill, directly on the grate.